aleju/papers/neural-nets/Rich_feature_hierarchies_for_accurate_object_detection_and_semantic_segmentation.md

     * ![Architecture](images/Rich_feature_hierarchies_for_accurate_object_detection_and_semantic_segmentation__architecture.jpg?raw=true "Architecture")
   * Region proposals generation
     * A region proposal is a bounding box candidate that *might* contain an object.
-    * By default the generate 2000 region proposals per image.
+    * By default they generate 2000 region proposals per image.
     * They suggest "simple" (i.e. not learned) algorithms for this step (e.g. objectneess, selective search, CPMC).
     * They use selective search (makes it comparable to previous systems).
   * CNN features